In-For-Disaster-Analytics/subside/README.md

-# REDI-Documentation
+# Subside

-Repository for .md documentation files to create a documentation site.
-The information can be found at the [gh-pages website](https://in-for-disaster-analytics.github.io/REDI-Documentation/).
+Repository for .md documentation files to create a documentation site for the Subside projects.
+The information can be found at the [gh-pages website](https://in-for-disaster-analytics.github.io/subside/).

-Updates to this website are pushed when the Live-Site branch gets updated.
+Updates to this website are pushed when the main branch gets updated.

 ## Website Contents